 PIPING & INSTRUMENTATION DIAGRAMS (P&IDs)

-Piping and Instrumentation Diagrams P&IDs are critical because they depict the connectivity of equipment and the instrumentation used to control the equipment.
+Depict the connectivity of equipment and the instrumentation and piping used to connect and control the equipment.

 Provides a visual reference to equipment configuration, valving, sensors, etc.